 Hi.
 I'm Roland, owner of Cavern of Echoes Studios.
-I'm offering tracking, audio editing, instrument re-amping, mixing and mastering services at an affordable price.
+I'm offering mastering, mixing and re-amping services.
+Metal is all I work with.

 I’ve been making records since 2012, a musician for over a decade, and a songwriter for almost as long.
 Furthering this experience, I’m a graduate of The Recording Connection, while I continue to write, perform, and tour with my own band, “Dire Omen.”